 So I brought him back to my parents.
 And then I had the conversation I wasn’t ready for, the most difficult conversation I’ve ever had with G.

 I began by explaining that his mum was in the best place she could be.
 She realized she was in danger, for whatever reason, and placed herself into safety.
 I explained that her action took a great deal of courage and that he should be glad she had that courage within her.
 I reiterated that she was safe.

 I then contrasted her actions with mine.
 I told him why I was hospitalized, that I’d attempted suicide, and that while I was now seeking help, I nearly left it too late.
 I told him that I didn’t have the courage displayed by his mum.
 I told him that I loved him.
 And then I held him while he cried.
 G and I spoke about my illness.
 I told him I’d been ill for a very long time, that I’d hidden it from him.
 I used my experience to teach him what his mum was going through.

 It was a long conversation.
 It was exhausting and emotional and, in the end, freeing.

 It ended by G hugging me and forgiving me.

 I draw on the power of that memory, of the day I had my most difficult conversation, to help fuel my recovery to this day.
 G deserves nothing less.
-And, as I have since come to understand, I deserve nothing less.
+And, as I’ve since come to understand, I deserve nothing less.